kiolan/REACT-ROUTES-TRANSITION/README.md

 # Create/validate existence for a file called .bash_profile:
 touch ~/.bash_profile

-# Add the thing in quotes below to the .bash
+# Add the thing in quotes below to the .bash_profile file: